212-227-8877

 However, assault can also be charged in a higher degree.
 For example, the assault of an emergency medical technician while administering first aid in the course of duty can be charged as second-degree assault.
 This is classified as a class D felony, punishable by up to seven years imprisonment for a first-time offender.

-If you’re facing criminal charges, you are unlikely to have a friend in the prosecutor’s office.
-You’ll need the help of an experienced NYC assault and battery defense attorney.
-At the Law Offices of Tacopina & Seigel, our legal team can provide the aggressive representation that you deserve.
+If you’re facing criminal charges, it’s unlikely that you’ll find a friend in the prosecutor’s office.
+That’s why you need the help of an experienced NYC assault and battery defense attorney.
+Joseph Tacopina, along with the legal team at the Law Offices of Tacopina & Seigel, can provide the aggressive representation that you deserve.

 footer footer-mobile